zz-blue/SmartFlow-Doc/source/Installation.rst

 .. note::

-   The ``--dragon`` option is not required for building SmartSim with CPU support.
+   The ``--dragon`` option is not required essentially.
 The following command also works:

    .. code-block:: sh